CharlievWilliams/ChipDog/README.md

 # ChipDog
 A simple Android application to search for random sets of images of various dog breeds.

+## Screen Description
+### Breed List
+A swipe to refresh lazy list that shows a list of dog breeds from https://dog.ceo/dog-api/documentation/.
+List is alphabetically ordered and utilised sticky headers.
+Once scrolled, a FAB will show that allows the user to scroll to the top of the list.

+### Breed Images
+A swipe to refresh lazy grid that shows 10 random images (if available) of a chosen breed from https://dog.ceo/dog-api/documentation/breed

 ## Architecture
 ### MVVM
 An MVVM architecture that takes advantage of mutableStateOf in ViewModels.
+Any state change must be performed in the ViewModel.

 ### Compose
-All UI elements developed in Jetpack Compose.
+All UI elements developed with Jetpack Compose.

 ## Points of Interest
 ### Material 3